 Wireless internet is available in our facility.
 To sign on, the username is whmcguest.
 The password is wh1tman.

 Unless your doctor has indicated that you need to be on a special diet, you can select your own meals daily.
 Menus are located in each patient room.
 If you miss a regular meal because you are out of your room for tests, talk to your nurse about alternate meal arrangements.
 If your guests bring you food, please let your nurse know.
 Some foods may interfere with your physician's plan for your care.

 Let the dietitian, dietary staff or your nurse know if you have food preferences based on personal, cultural, religious, or medical reasons.
 We will make every effort to honor your choices but occasionally may have to make substitutions.

 - Lunch: 12:15 p.m.

 - Dinner: 5 p.m.

-Should you have any concerns about the care or services you receive while in this hospital, please contact the nurse manager.
-Additionally, Hank Hanigan, our administrator, can be reached at ext.
+Should you have any concerns about the care or services you receive while in our hospital, please contact our Administrator at 509.397.3435 ext.
 365. You also have the right to contact the Washington State Department of Health at 800.633.6828.